 - trade union membership

-- sex life or sexual orientation; or
+- love life, sex life or sexual orientation

 - genetics or biometrics